+Consider this one a bonus.
 The Epiphone Les Paul Custom is a great choice for metal.
 It has the right tonewood profile, and it comes with Epiphone’s ProBucker pickups.
 I’ve been very impressed by these pickups over the past few years.
-They’re versatile, and seem great for any genre, including metal.
+They’re versatile and seem great for any genre, including metal.

-First, it has a hot, high-output EMG 81/85 pickup set.
-Many metal guitarists regard these pickups the penultimate choice for extreme music.
+It has a hot, high-output EMG 81/85 pickup set.
+Many metal guitarists regard these pickups as the penultimate choice for extreme music.
 It has quilt maple top, which looks great under either the Midnight Ebony or Midnight Sapphire finish.
 The neck is a slightly thinner D shape, topped with a rosewood fretboard.

 This guitar is one step closer to the dark side if are into the Les Paul Custom design, and its looks and features make the Prophecy Les Paul Custom Plus EX one of the best Epiphone guitars for metal.